dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 Quick Register
 ++++++++++++++
 Quick register provides a flow that lets you browse the repositories you have access to and quickly create standard stub workflows.
-The benefit of this approach is that you get some automation without having lots of stubs created.

 You can access quick register by clicking the plus button on the My Workflows page.
 The flow of this process is shown in the screenshots